 An oscillating voltage must be applied to a TDR or capacitance sensor to measure the reflection or charge time in the medium.
 The frequency of the oscillation is important because it is widely accepted that low frequencies (<10 MHz) are highly susceptible to changes in salinity and temperature.
 Because there is no limit on the possible input frequencies for either technique, it is important to verify the frequency of the soil moisture device used.

-ECH2O capacitance sensors manufactured by METER use high frequencies to minimize effects of soil salinity on readings.
+Capacitance sensors manufactured by METER use high frequencies to minimize the effects of soil salinity on readings.
 The frequencies used, however, are quite a bit lower than for TDR, typically 50 to 100 MHz.
 The high frequency of the capacitance probes “sees” all of the water in the soil, while being high enough to escape most of the errors from soil salinity present in older capacitance probes.
 The circuitry in capacitance sensors can be designed to resolve extremely small changes in volumetric water content, so much so, that NASA used capacitance technology to measure water content on Mars.
 Capacitance sensors are lower in cost as they don’t require a lot of circuitry, allowing more measurements per dollar.

 Like TDR, capacitance sensors are reasonably easy to install.
 The measurement prongs tend to be shorter than TDR probes so they can be less difficult to insert into a hole.
 Capacitance sensors tend to have lower energy requirements and may last for years in the field powered by a small battery pack in a data logger.